marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/named-address-spaces.rst

 defined in the N1275 draft of ISO/IEC DTR 18037.
 Support for named address spaces in GCC will evolve as the draft technical report changes.
 Calling conventions for any target might also change.
-At present, only the AVR, M32C, RL78, and x86 targets support address spaces other than the generic address space.
+At present, only the AVR, M32C, PRU, RL78, and x86 targets support address spaces other than the generic address space.

 Address space identifiers may be used exactly like any other C type